idaeom/easily_business_suite/web-app/README.md

-# Easily Business Suite
+# Briefly Business Suite

-Easily Business Suite is an enterprise-grade ERP solution engineered to unify business operations.
+Briefly Business Suite is an enterprise-grade ERP solution engineered to unify business operations.
 It integrates Point of Sale (POS), Inventory & Supply Chain, Financial Accounting, Human Resources, and Project Management into a single, cohesive platform.

+This monorepo contains the `web-app` (Next.js) which serves as the primary interface for all business operations.

+---

 ## 🚀 Key Modules